guizzo/guizzo/README.md

 I'm a self-motivated dev, which learn new stuff every day and constantly challenge himself aiming to be a better developer.

-Currently i'm put a lot of effort on Node.js, RESTful api, websocket, webhook and 3rd party api integrations (like Stripe, Twitter, Facebook and so on).
+Currently i'm put a lot of effort on React for the frontend, and Node.js + RESTful api + websocket + webhook and 3rd party api integrations for the backend (like Stripe, Twitter, Facebook and so on).

 I've experience working with big dev team (15+), small team (like web agency), and also as one-man-band.